Esri/resource-proxy/README.md

         *  .Net levels are "Error", "Warning", "Info", and "Verbose" in order from fewest to most messages; the default is "Error".
         *  Java levels are "SEVERE", "WARNING", "INFO", "CONFIG", "FINE", "FINER", and "FINEST" in order from fewest to most messages; the default is "SEVERE".
-        *  PHP levels are 0 (writes messages and errors to logs), 1 (shows proxy errors and messages in browser console), 2 (combination of levels 0 and 1), and 3 (no logging); the default is 0.
-* Add a new `<serverUrl>` entry for each service that will use the proxy.
+        *  PHP levels are 0 (writes messages and errors to logs), 1 (shows proxy errors and messages in browser console), 2 (combination of levels 0 and 1), and 3 (no logging); the default is 0. new `<serverUrl>` entry for each service that will use the proxy.
 The proxy.config allows you to use the serverUrl tag to specify one or more ArcGIS Server services that the proxy will forward requests to.
 The serverUrl tag has the following attributes:
     * **url**: Location of the ArcGIS Server service (or other URL) to proxy.
 Specify either the specific URL or the root (in which case you should set matchAll="false").
     * **matchAll="true"**: When `true` all requests that begin with the specified URL are forwarded.
 Otherwise, the URL requested must match exactly.
     * **username**: Username to use when requesting a token - if needed for ArcGIS Server token based authentication.